jh3nd3rs0n/argmatey/README.md

   - GNU long options (examples: `--help` `--version` `--output-file=file.txt`)

-- Incremental command line argument parsing (similar to getopt, getopt_long, and Argp).
+- Iterative command line argument parsing (similar to getopt, getopt_long, and Argp).
 This is useful for interpreting the following:

   - Multiple instances of the same option